Alzheimer's genes: Are you at risk?

 As with APOE, these genes are risk factors, not direct causes.
 In other words, having a variation of one of these genes may increase your risk of Alzheimer's.
 However, not everyone who has one will develop Alzheimer's disease.

-A very small percentage of people who develop Alzheimer's disease have the early-onset type.
+A very small percentage of people who develop Alzheimer's disease have the young-onset type.
 Signs and symptoms of this type usually appear between ages 30 and 60 years.
 This type of Alzheimer's disease is very strongly linked to your genes.

 Scientists have identified three genes in which mutations cause early-onset Alzheimer's disease.
 If you inherit one of these mutated genes from either parent, you will probably have Alzheimer's symptoms before age 65.
 The genes involved are: